Time started to spin.

 - Dark Sun was another exception.
 It's implied that in the distant past, the people of Athas worshiped various gods, but at present, they've all been forgotten.
 In their place, the powerful—but mortal—Sorcerer-Kings are worshiped as gods in the city-states, while most non-city dwellers are nature worshipers.
 In the 4E reboot, the gods are stated to have been killed or driven off in the conflict with the primordials.

-- The ancestor gods of the dwarfs are another pantheon and so is the old pantheon of ancient Nehekhara.
-The woodelfs have a pantheon as well.
+- The ancestor gods of the Dwarfs are another pantheon and so is the old pantheon of ancient Nehekhara.
 Ind is mentioned and referred to as the land of a thousand gods so one would expect them to have quite the pantheon.
-Brettonia is said to have the commoners worship some empire gods along with the lady but that might not count.
+Bretonnia is said to have the commoners and the occasional noble worship some Empire gods along with the Lady of the Lake, but that might not count.

-- Interestingly, the ogres seem to be the only truly monotheistic race.
+- Interestingly, the ogres, who worship the Great Maw, seem to be the only truly monotheistic race.

-- The Skaven only have a single god as well: the Horned Rat.
-Although the jury's still out on whether he's simply a minor Chaos god or not...
+- The Skaven have only one official god as well: the Horned Rat.
+It was a deity strongly associated with Chaos, though it wasn't part of the "true" pantheon, possibly existing only as a minor Chaos god.
+This until Slaanesh disappeared, and the Horned Rat took over the vacancy.
 Some Skaven worship the other Chaos gods, but this is considered blasphemous and anyone caught doing so is destined for an excruciatingly painful death.

 - The pantheons of the world of Glorantha in Chaosium's RuneQuest.
 These are quite complex and play a very important role in the game, much more so than in most other RPGs.

 - The deities of Tekumel in Professor M.A.R.
 Barker's Empire of the Petal Throne